Meg Kylie Snaps A Selfie In A String Bikini On Instagram

 In the new post, Meg was dressed in scanty swimwear, lounging on the sofa in her living room.
 She placed her Macbook on the other end of the chair, as well as a glass of wine.
 The babe opened the Photo Booth app from the laptop and took several sultry photos.

-From what was visible, Meg wore a matching pair of bottoms.
-Like the top, it had strings tied on the sides of her curvy hips.
+Meg seemingly wore a matching pair of bottoms.
+Like the top, they had strings that tied on the sides of her curvy hips.
 The waistband sat low enough for her to reveal plenty of skin around her toned midsection.
-Several fans couldn’t help but notice her flat tummy and abs, expressing their thoughts in the comments.
+Several fans couldn't help but notice her flat tummy and abs, expressing their thoughts in the comments section.
 The light-colored set complemented her radiant bronze tan.

-Meg left her brunette hair loose, parted in the center, and styled in loose waves.
+She left her brunette hair down, parted in the center, and styled in loose waves.
 She wore a long necklace with a small pendant and had her nails painted with white polish.

-Meg dropped a white heart emoji instead of using words in the caption of the post.
+Meg dropped a heart emoji instead of using words in the caption.

-The brand-new social media share earned more than 7,300 likes and upward of 30 comments in less than a day of the post being live on the photo-sharing app.
-Some of her avid online supporters flocked to the comments section to leave compliments about her latest jaw-dropping display, while countless other followers struggled with words on how to express their thoughts.
-Instead, they opted to use a trail of emoji.
+The brand-new social media share earned more than 7,300 likes and upward of 30 comments in less than a day.
+Some of her avid online supporters flocked to the comments section to leave compliments about her latest jaw-dropping display, while countless other followers struggled with words on how to express their thoughts, instead opting to use a trail of emoji.

 "Yo Meg, you got the body of a Goddess," an admirer wrote.

-“What a lovely shot.
-A mood,” commented another fan.
+"What a lovely shot.
+A mood," added another fan.

-“Hotness overload!
-Too sexy,” gushed a third follower.
+"Hotness overload!
+Too sexy," a third follower gushed.